 During a breast-feeding strike, your baby might appear happy to go to your breast — but then act disinterested or start to cry.
 Sometimes a breast-feeding strike happens suddenly.
 In other cases, a strike begins gradually.

-What causes a breast-feeding strike
+Causes of a breast-feeding strike

 Common causes of a breast-feeding strike include: